 It is the intention of this plan to establish a classification system for industrial uses.

 This classification system will be based on the characteristics of the uses such as physical size, scale of operation, probability of emissions, on site activity.
 Those industrial uses that are less dependent on municipal services will be favoured over those that are more dependent.

-It is the intention of this plan to establish a classification system for industrial uses.
 This classification system will be based on the characteristics of the uses such as physical size, scale of operation, probability of emissions, on site activity.
 Those industrial uses that are less dependent on municipal services will be favoured over those that are more dependent.